briandconnelly/seeds/README.rst

 Installation is done using the standard Python Distribution Utilities and can be as straightforward as running "python setup.py install".
-For further instructions on this process, please see the SEEDS wiki_ or the official Distutils documentation at http://docs.python.org/install/index.html.
+For further instructions on this process, please see the SEEDS Wiki_ or the official Distutils documentation at http://docs.python.org/install/index.html.